polysyllabic/chaos/docs/chaosface.md

   Legacy aliases (`/ActiveMods`, `/CurrentVotes`, `/VoteTimer`, and lowercase variants) are also supported for compatibility.

-If you are running Chaosface from a different computer, adapt the URL accordingly.

 You should set these browser sources to refresh when not displayed so that they can easily be refreshed.

 The `SOURCE CONFIGURATION` tab lets you tune source layout and colors: